Page created on August 8, 2021. Last updated on October 30, 2022 at 15:50

 Preexcitation syndromes are characterised by earlier-than-normal depolarisation of the ventricles due to an accessory conduction pathway which bypasses part of the conduction system.
 The most important one is Wolff-Parkinson-White syndrome (WPW), but others exist as well, like Lown-Ganong-Levine syndrome.
 Only WPW will be discussed here.

-The WPW pattern is characterised by the presence of an accessory conduction pathway which bypasses the AV node, the bundle of Kent.
+The WPW pattern is characterised by the presence of an accessory conduction pathway which bypasses the AV node, called the bundle of Kent.
 The AV node delays the conduction to the ventricles, but people with WPW have this accessory pathway which doesn’t have this built-in delay, so this accessory pathway causes the depolarisation of the ventricles to occur earlier.
 This is apparent on the ECG as the “delta wave”, which is where the QRS complex gets a small “head start” at the expense of the PQ interval.
 The delta wave causes the QRS complex to be wider than normal.
 However, the delta wave pattern on the ECG may be intermittent.
 As such, the characteristic ECG findings are the follows:

 - Shortened PQ/PR interval (< 120 ms)

 - Widened QRS complex

 WPW syndrome is characterised by the presence of WPW pattern and the occurrence of paroxysmal tachycardia.
 WPW syndrome occurs in as little as 2% of people with WPW pattern.
 The remaining 98% are asymptomatic.

 Asymptomatic people with WPW pattern rarely require treatment, although treatment should be considered if they develop an episode of paroxysmal tachycardia.
 For acute management of tachycardia, see below.